-- PCH contains two SATA controllers.
-The SATA Device ID is dependent upon which SATA mode is selected by BIOS and what RAID capabilities exist in the SKU. - 3. - by BIOS and what RAID capabilities exist in the SkO.
+- 3. - PCH contains two SATA controllers.
+The SATA Device ID is dependent upon which SATA mode is selected by BIOS and what RAID capabilities exist in the SKU.

-The SATA RAID controller Device ID is dependent upon the AIE bit setting (bit 7 of D31:F2:Offset 9Ch).
+The SATA RAID Controller Device ID is dependent upon the AIE bit setting (bit 7 of D31:F2:Offset 9Ch).
 SATA Controller 2 (D31:F5) is only visible when D31:F2 CC.SCC =01h

 LAN Device ID is loaded from EEPROM.
 If EEPROM contains either 0000h or FFFFh in the Device ID location, then 1C33h is used.
-Refer to the appropriate Intel® GbE physical layer Transceiver (PHY) datasheet for LAN Device IDs.
-4. - This table shows the default PCI Express Function Number-to-Root Port mapping.
-Function numbers for a given root port are assignable through the "Root Port Function Number and Hide for PCI Express Root Ports" register (RCBA+0404h).
-5.
+Refer to the appropriate Intel[®] GbE physical layer Transceiver (PHY) dataseheat for LAN Device IDs 4. datasheet for LAN Device IDs. - This table shows the default PCI Express Function Number-to-Root Port mapping.
+Function numbers for a given root port are assignable through the "Root Port Function Number and Hide for PCI Express Root 5.
+Ports" register (RCBA+0404h).